megazear7/ziro-app/README.md

 ## Deploy

-Push changes to the `main` branch.
+Update the service worker cache version number in  `src/sw.js` and then push changes to the `main` branch.

 ## Overview